Nepal Police School: Sports

-The central school has also received Birendra Shield Regional Award in the year 2048 B.S and Regional Award in the year 2061 B.S.Police Schools are best known for their fierce sports teams, notably in football.
-The central school at Sanga have won numerous tournaments and yearly host the renowned IGP (Inspector General Police) Running trophy, an inter-school football tournament.
-The school football team have long-standing rivalries with Birendra Sainik School (military boarding school).The Eastern regional school at Dharan used to organise a similar DIG Cup football tournament for schools in the Eastern Development Region of Nepal, but discontinued after the 2006 season.
+The central school has received the Birendra Shield Regional Award in the year 2048 B.S and Regional Award in the year 2061 B.S.
+Police Schools are best known for their good sports teams, notably in football.
+The central school at Sanga has won numerous tournaments and yearly hosts the renowned IGP (Inspector General Police) Running trophy, an inter-school football tournament.
+The school football team has long-standing rivalries with Birendra Sainik School, a military boarding school.
+The Eastern regional school at Dharan used to organize a similar DIG Cup football tournament for schools in the Eastern Development Region of Nepal but this was discontinued after the 2006 season.

-The schools have produced several football pros who went on to compete at the highest level for the club and the country:
+The schools have produced several professional football players, who have competed at the highest level for the club, and nationally.